exakat/php-dictionary/dictionary.rst

 `Documentation <https://www.php.net/manual/en/ini.core.php#ini.disable-classes>`__

-Related : :ref:`disable functions <disable-functions>`, :ref:`php.ini <php.ini>`
+Related : :ref:`Disable Functions <disable-functions>`, :ref:`php.ini <php.ini>`

 .. _disable-functions:

-disable functions
+Disable Functions
 -----------------

-This directive allows you to disable certain functions in the php.ini.
+This PHP directive is used to prevent specific functions from being called in PHP scripts.
+It helps mitigate potential security vulnerabilities or enforce practices by forbidding usage of specific functions.

+This directive requires a list of PHP functions, separated by a comma, and set in the PHP.ini file : this is read at startup time and cannot be changed later.

+disable_functions only works on PHP native functions.
+It is not possible to preemptively disable a custom function.

+Disabled functions appear as undefined : in fact, they can also be redefined, with a custom code and then used.

 .. code-block:: php